MindscapeHQ/raygun4wordpress-testing/README.md

 1. Create a Raygun application and insert your API key into `settings.env`.
 2. Choose whether to target a specific branch of the provider repository or to use the distributed version in `settings.env`.
 3. If needed, use `docker compose --profile update up` to automatically update the provider submodule from the branch specified.
 4. Use `docker compose --profile test up` to run testing on the Raygun4WP provider!
 Be sure to run `docker compose --profile test down` in between tests.
+It may also be necessary to use `--force-recreate` when composing.

 After the automated server-side testing has completed, you will be prompted to visit the site in your browser.
 Complete the client-side testing by clicking each of the buttons displayed.
 Finally, compare your results (now located in the Raygun app) with the expected results below.